 The girls were so excited when I told them we were going out to play in the dark.
 The head lamps were particularly popular with the little ones, who immediately set off to become cave explorers.
 Taking flashlights outside was also a great way to observe the weather; the mist looked eerie under a flashlight and we could watch the raindrops in in the light rays.

 Here are 10 after-dark play ideas to try with your kids.

 The children run around, one child has a flashlight and has to tag the other children by shining a light beam at them.

 2. Grandmother's footsteps

-The children quietly sneak up to the "grandmother" and if she hears footsteps she shines her flashlight at the culprit and they return to the start.
-The object is to steal a piece of treasure she has at her side (we used glow in the dark balls) and get back to the start with them without being caught by the grandmother's flashlight beam.
+In this game, children quietly sneak up to the "grandmother."
+If she hears footsteps, she shines her flashlight at the culprit and they return to the start.
+The object is to steal a piece of treasure the grandmother has at her side (we used glow in the dark balls) and get back to the start with them without being caught by the grandmother's flashlight beam.

 3. Hide and seek

 My children love to play hide and seek so this was a real favorite.
 Hiding in the dark means you can find so many more great hiding places.
 The seeker uses their flashlight to find those who are hiding.